Help

 INTERNET - Displays WAN connection type and status.

-U.S. Robotics 802.11g Wireless Router - Displays system IP settings, as well as DHCP, NAT and Firewall status.
+U.S. Robotics 802.11g Wireless Router - Displays system IP settings, as well as DHCP,

 Renew - Renew the IP address and lease time manually.